Receiving donor sperm

-We use donor sperm to treat patients for a variety of reasons: it may be that your male partner is not producing his own sperm, you may be women in a same sex relationship or a single women wishing to have a child.
+We use donor sperm to treat patients for a variety of reasons: it may be that your male partner isn’t producing his own sperm, you may be women in a same sex relationship or a single women wishing to have a child.

 Who are our sperm donors?

-We do not currently have our own donor bank at Bath Fertility and the availability of sperm donors from other clinics in the UK is very limited.
-Consequently we usually import donor samples from one of two overseas clinics who meet all HFEA licence requirements.
+We don’t currently have our own donor bank at Bath Fertility, consequently we usually import donor samples from three clinics who meet all HFEA licence requirements.
 All donors have had a full family medical history taken and are screened in a similar way to blood donors.